vasergen/trello/README.md

 # Trello

-##Description: A small app something like trello.
-For front here used angular, backend API - firebase.
+##Description: A small app something like trello. (using angular 1.5.x and firebase).
 Source code are in **src/** directory.
 First level directory is angular modules.
 In our case we have three
  modules:
  - **app** - main module, core for our app, here we have **components**, **directives**, **services** and **views**